celery/celery/docs/configuration.rst

 CELERY_DEFAULT_QUEUE
 ~~~~~~~~~~~~~~~~~~~~

-The queue used by default, if no custom queue is specified.
-This queue must
+The name of the default queue used by `.apply_async` if the message has
+no route or no custom queue has been specified.

-be listed in :setting:`CELERY_QUEUES`.
+This queue must be listed in :setting:`CELERY_QUEUES`.
+If :setting:`CELERY_QUEUES` is not specified then it this automatically
+created containing one queue entry, where this name is used as the name of
+that queue.

 The default is: `celery`.

 .. seealso::